yjg30737/pyqt-tooltip-widget/README.md

 `pip3 install git+https://github.com/yjg30737/pyqt-tooltip-widget.git --upgrade`

 ## Detailed Description
 This is `QWidget` which is activated like tooltip.
-When mouse cursor enters to the widget, "tooltip" widget pops up at the bottom left of the widget.
+When mouse cursor enters to the widget, `ToolTipWidget` pops up at the bottom left of the widget.
 Leave from the widget tooltip will be disappeared.

 I made it work by catching `QEnterEvent` and `QLeaveEvent` of widget.